hangtranqb73/Single-OpenVPN-Server-to-Handdle-Multiple-Client-with-Static-public-IP-for-each-/README.md

 ls ;check and delete other files except rules.v4 and rules.v6 sudo nano /etc/iptables/rules.v4  ;modify rules in here
 ```
-#Add the following Rules and don't MASQUEREDE any traffic to eth0
+#Add the following Rules and remove rules like "-A POSTROUTING -s 10.8.0.1/24 -o eth0 -J MASQUEREDE"
 ```
 *nat
 :PREROUTING ACCEPT [484:61665]